devasivaram/Add-custom-docker-image-to-docker-hub/README.md

 Now we can pull this image for creating docker container!

-> I will show you can example:
+> I will show you an example:

-Here I use [play-with-docker](https://labs.play-with-docker.com/) to test the image pull:
+Here I use my EC2 instance to test the image pull and container creation: